WHAT IS CF|24?

 CF24 is a national CrossFit event and fundraiser that brings communities together in support of the Special Olympics Canada Foundation.

-To date, CF24 has raised over $1 million dollars for the Special Olympics Canada Foundation through the CrossFit and fitness communities in Canada.
+To date, CF24 has raised over $1 million dollars for the Special Olympics Canada Foundation through the CrossFit communities in Canada.

-Coming this Fall, the 2021 CF24 will be one “hero” style workout that participants are invited to complete from coast to coast!
+This Fall, the 2022 CF24 will be one “hero” style workout that participants are invited to complete from coast to coast!

 To learn more about this year’s event and why you should get involved, click here to listen to Reza’s podcast!

-Keep an eye on @CF24 for the official date and more info to come this Spring!
+Keep an eye on @CF24 for more info as we get closer to the big day!

 3 Pillars of CF24